thatjpk/cloudflare-ddns/README.md

 remove .template from the filename).
 Create one template per each record / domain pair you intend to update.
 For example, I might have two configuration
-files: `site_naked.yaml` that updates the A record for the naked (no www prefix) domain site.com, and a second config, `site_www.yaml` that updates the A record for www.site.com.
+files: `site_naked.yaml` that updates the A record for the naked (no www prefix) domain site.not, and a second config, `site_www.yaml` that updates the A record for www.site.not.

 To do a one-off update of your DNS record, simply run `python cloudflare_ddns.py config_file_name.yaml` from your terminal.